Cybersecurity

 Striking the balance

 One solution that perfectly balances this is MXDR or Managed Extended Detection and Response.
-This AI-powered solution deploys automated threat detection and automated incident response processes to give human security analysts more time to investigate and remediate more serious incidents.
+This AI-powered solution deploys automated threat detection and automated incident response processes to give security analysts more time to investigate and remediate more serious incidents.

 The future of automated cyber security